What is your "take" on the biblical book of Ecclesiastes?

 Ecclesiastes is a very interesting and remarkable book.
 I've even known atheists and agnostics who have said that Ecclesiastes is their favorite book in the Bible.
 I think this is the case because it shows such a "worldly" side of Solomon.

 Solomon commonly is considered to be the wisest man ever (1 Kings 4:29-34).
-Believers, of course, know that Jesus was infinitely wiser; but the world at large might give that title to Solomon.
-I believe, though, that (besides Jesus) Solomon was the wisest man with worldly knowledge.
+Believers, of course, know that Jesus was infinitely wiser; but many in the world who have heard about Solomon might give that title to him.
+I tend to believe, though, that (besides Jesus) Solomon was the wisest man with worldly knowledge.
 He was tremendously productive, exceedingly wealthy and prosperous, and extremely "world smart" (Ecclesiastes 1:4-9).

-In his old age, Solomon's wealth, power, being immersed so deeply in the ways of the world, and disconnection from God caused him to think like the world does.
+So in his old age, Solomon's wealth, power, being immersed so deeply in the ways of the world, and disconnection from God caused him to think like the world does.
 He came to depend on his own power and wisdom to run his day-to-day life.
-When anyone comes to do that exclusively, which we all need to struggle against doing, disappointment and failure are inevitable.
+If and when any of us reach that point—which we all need to struggle against doing—then disappointment and failure are inevitable.

 Many Christians scratch their heads when reading Ecclesiastes, wondering how such a blessed "man of God" as Solomon could write a book with notable undertones of hopelessness and even despair.
-I feel that God had him write it at a point in his life when Solomon was more captivated by the world than he was with God.
+I feel that God had him write it at a point in his life when Solomon was more captivated by the world and with other gods than he was with the One, True God.

-Ecclesiastes illustrates how vain, meaningless, and empty—a "chasing after the wind"—the ways of the world become even for someone like Solomon who, from the perspective of others, "had everything that the world had to offer."
-This is the rule, rather than the exception, for those whose gods, for all intents and purposes, have become
+For whatever reason(s) Solomon allowed himself to indulge in the world’s customs and behaviors, Ecclesiastes illustrates how vain, meaningless, and empty—a "chasing after the wind"—the ways of the world become even for someone like Solomon who, from the perspective of others, had "everything that the world had to offer."
+This is the rule rather than the exception for those whose gods, for all intents and purposes, have become

 In Solomon's fallen state, and without the absolute knowledge of a Messiah who later would come to redeem him, all that he could perceive and comprehend was the repetitive, cyclical nature of the world.
 It had become virtually his entire focus.
 Of course, his foundational knowledge of God, along with his constructive relationship with Him earlier in life, enabled Solomon to know that God really is in charge of everything.
 The Lord God is the one who has created a pattern here on earth, which everything follows over and over again, ad infinitum; and He calls everything into account and judgment (Ecclesiastes 3:15).

-Solomon was able to conceive of eternity (Ecclesiastes 3:11)—a multi-dimensional time frame existing in all directions at once—but his primary focus was on the one-dimensional time line through which he was moving.
-I distinguish between "forever" (which will end when this thin, restrictive, transitory time line ends) and "eternity" (which is infinitely wide, boundless, and endless).
+Solomon was able to conceive of eternity (Ecclesiastes 3:11)—a multi-dimensional time frame existing in all directions at once—but his primary focus was on this one-dimensional, uni-directional time line along which we all are moving.
+I distinguish between "forever" (which I feel will end when this thin, restrictive, transitory time line ends) and "eternity" (which is infinitely wide, boundless, and endless).

 Thinking about events from this present, temporary frame of reference, the things of this present world and creation—all destined for a fiery destruction (2 Peter 3:7,10,12)—are gloomy, dreary, and hopeless.
 As Solomon implied, they are vain, meaningless, and empty.

-However, viewing things from an eternal frame of reference, as I tend to do (see old and new Creations), the overall "script" is like a stunningly beautiful, intricately woven tapestry with a virtually infinite amount of colors and textures, full of hope and promise.
-It is saturated with the endlessly magnificent facets and characteristics of the awesome Creator, who wrote the immensely complex "script," and of the glorious, faithful, and true Messiah who will govern this world for 1,000 years.
-This will take place before everything that we see and know passes away, and a brand new, pristine, eternal Creation appears (2 Peter 3:10,12,13; Revelation 20:11, 21:1,5).
+However, viewing things from an eternal frame of reference, as I tend to do (see old and new Creations), the overall "Script" of the ages that I feel God has written for this Creation is like a stunningly beautiful, intricately woven tapestry with a virtually infinite amount of colors and textures, full of hope and promise.
+It is saturated with the endlessly magnificent facets and characteristics of our awesome Creator and of the glorious, faithful, and true Messiah who will govern this world for 1,000 years: the Millennium.
+That period of time will take place before everything that we see and know passes away; and then a brand new, pristine, perfect eternal Creation will appear (2 Peter 3:10,12,13; Revelation 20:11, 21:1,5).

 Return to Email Questions and Ted’s Responses